Undergraduate Program Mathematics

 - Financial representative

-PSU's program will prepare you to be a strong candidate for graduate, medical or law school.
-Math majors competitive medical school applicants and earn high scores on the LSAT and GMAT exams.
+PSU's program will prepare you to be a strong candidate for graduate, medical, or law school.
+Math majors are competitive medical school applicants and earn high scores on the LSAT and GMAT exams.

 - MTH 411 Introduction to Real Analysis

 - MTH 556 Topics in Combinatorics

 - MTH 434 Set Theory and Topology